 My work bridges the gap between the social science and computer science research domains by synergistically combining the vastly different methodological approaches to deeply understand societal issues and identify ways that those could be meditated using technology.
 The novelty of my work comes through filling the gaps between the techniques in HCI, NLP, and the domain of online safety of vulnerable populations to develop practical solutions to make online interactions safer for youth.

-I have several funded positions and I am looking for highly motivated Ph.D. students to join me at Drexel CCI to work at the intersection of Privacy, Online Safety, Human-centered Machine Learning, and Human-Computer Interaction.
+I have several funded positions and I am looking for highly motivated Ph.D. students to join me at Drexel CCI to work at the intersection of Online Safety, Human-centered Machine Learning, Human-Computer Interaction, and Privacy.
 If you are interested, please send me an email with your CV!
 For the Ph.D. in Information Science program, please check the admissions requirements and application deadlines to apply.

 May 2022: I will join the College of Computing and Informatics at Drexel University as an Assistant Professor in Fall 2022.

 April 2022: Congratulations to my undergraduate mentee Carolina Santos on receiving the judges’ choice distinction award for presenting poster in the Student Scholar Symposium at UCF, 2022 from among a strong group of Undergraduate presentation in the S.T.E.M category.